-Mark E. Maddocks and Jeffrey H. Duncan entered into similar Employment Agreements with the Company as of February 1, 2005.
-Each agreement continues on a year to year basis until terminated by the Company on thirty (30) days notice before April 30th of each year.
-The current base compensation under these agreements for Mr. Maddocks is \$201,424, and for Mr. Duncan is \$199,032, which is subject to annual review by the Board of Directors.
-In addition, executives will receive a bonus based upon a formula which shall be reviewed and approved annually by the Board of Directors.
-The Employment Agreements may be terminated by the Company for cause and expire upon the death or six months after the onset of the disability of the executive.
-In the event of termination or non-renewal, the executive is entitled to one year's base salary at the current rate plus a pro rata bonus for the current year.
-The Employment Agreements contain terms concerning confidentiality, post-employment restrictions on competition and non-solicitation of Company employees.
+Jeffrey H. Duncan entered into an Employment Agreement with the Company as of February 1, 2005.
+The agreement continues on a year to year basis until terminated by the Company on thirty (30) days notice before April 30th of each year.
+The current annual base compensation under the agreement is \$199,032, which is subject to annual review by the Board of Directors.
+In addition, Mr. Duncan will receive a bonus based upon a formula which shall be reviewed and approved annually by the Board of Directors.
+The agreement may be terminated by the Company for cause and expire upon the death or six months after the onset of the disability of Mr. Duncan.
+In the event of termination or non-renewal, Mr. Duncan is entitled to one year's base salary at the current rate plus a pro rata bonus for the current year.
+The agreement contains terms concerning confidentiality, postemployment restrictions on competition and non-solicitation of Company employees.